These guides are AI-generated educational summaries — not legal or medical advice.

 Describing taste loss as 'reduced' or 'diminished' instead of 'complete'

-Why: DC 6276 specifically covers complete loss of sense of taste (ageusia).
+DC 6276 specifically covers complete loss of sense of taste (ageusia).
 Describing partial or reduced taste (hypogeusia) instead of complete absence may result in the examiner checking the wrong diagnostic box on the DBQ, potentially affecting which diagnostic code is applied and the resulting rating.

-Do this instead: If your taste loss is truly complete, use the word 'complete' and specify that you cannot detect any taste whatsoever - not sweet, not sour, not salty, not bitter, not savory.
+Instead: If your taste loss is truly complete, use the word 'complete' and specify that you cannot detect any taste whatsoever - not sweet, not sour, not salty, not bitter, not savory.
 If it is partial, accurately report that as well - honesty is paramount - but understand the distinction matters for rating purposes.

 Impact: Compensability threshold for DC 6276